TestBash Manchester 2018

 The systems we test are massively integrated with many different data sources, and this is only going to increase.
 With the ability to mimic key services, your dependencies won’t be the bottleneck that stops you from delivering information of value, early and often.

-Ash WinterAsh Winter is a learning tester, conference speaker, unashamed internal critic, with an eye for an untested assumption or claim.
-Veteran of various roles encompassing testing, performance engineering and automation.
-As a team member delivering mobile apps and web services or a leader of teams and change.
-He helps teams think about testing problems, asking questions and coaching when invited.
+Ash WinterAsh Winter is a consulting tester and conference speaker, working as an independent consultant providing testing, performance engineering, and automation of both build and test.
+He has been a team member delivering mobile apps and web services for start ups and a leader of teams and change for testing consultancies and their clients.
+He spends most of his time helping teams think about testing problems, asking questions and coaching when invited.

 Jedi Mind Tricks for Testers